HypothesisWorks/hypothesis/hypothesis-python/docs/settings.rst

 don't want it.

-If you are using :pypi:`pytest`, you may also need to :doc:`disable output capturing for passing tests <pytest:capture>`.
+If you are using :pypi:`pytest`, you may also need to :doc:`disable output capturing for passing tests <pytest:how-to/capture-stdout-stderr>`.

 -------------------------
 Building settings objects